Noxid86/handbook/Values.md

 # DevMynd Values

 ## Ship Quality Work

-We take pride in our workmanship and strive for sustainable and maintainable solutions.
-We resist compromise, “measure twice, cut once”, attend to detail, and validate our work.
+We take pride in our work and strive for sustainable and maintainable solutions.
+We resist compromise, attend to detail, and validate our work.

 ## Open the Door

-Our team members help others before ourselves.
-We are inclusive and value diversity.
-Feedback and encouragement is provided constructively and gently.
-We always work together.
+We help each other, we value diversity, and we are inclusive.
+We provide feedback and encouragement constructively, gently, and often.
+Above all, we work together.

 ## Remain Optimistic

-The team at DevMynd enjoys their work.
-We have learned to remain cool under pressure and to fix things rather than complain about them.
+We want everyone on the team to enjoy their work.
+We remain cool under pressure.
+We talk about what needs fixing, and we fix it.

 ## Act with Integrity

-We are highly visible, and we don't hide.
-We tend to over-communicate.
-We believe in doing the right thing, especially when it’s the hard thing, and to always be trustworthy.
+We believe in radical honesty and transparency with our clients.
+We do the right thing for the project, even when it’s the hard thing.
+We strive to be trustworthy.

 ## Focus on Business Value

 The DevMynd team gets stuff done!
-We say “no” when it’s right for the customer, and say “yes” whenever we can.
-We become experts in your business and are true consultants.
+We value true understanding of our customer's business.
+We help them find the right solution for their problem - even if it's not what they expected.

 ## Continuously Improve

-We grow our team through apprenticeship.
-We learn every day and we teach every day.
-Through humble introspection we gracefully fail fast and learn from our experience.
+We learn - and we teach - every day.
+We grow our junior developers through apprenticeship.
+We strive to make experimentation and learning, for everyone on the team, both expected and safe.